-- Earlier this year, our team created this microsite as a guide to the many resources for students both on and off-campus.
+- In 2019, our team created this microsite as a guide to the many resources for students both on and off-campus.

 - UM's Poverty Solutions released this Pandemic Resource Guide that covers a wide range of additional resources available to the UM community through local and national initiatives.